hypo69/hypo/docs/gemini/out/en/how_to/src/endpoints/__init__.rst

 -------------------------
 .. code-block:: python

-    # This is a demonstration of potential usage but is not executable because the imports are commented out
+    # This is a demonStartion of potential usage but is not executable because the imports are commented out
     # in the original code.
 To use, uncomment the relevant import statements.

     # Example (assuming the imports are uncommented):